IngmarBitter/defenders/md/GodAttributes/GodOmnicience.slides.md

 <p style="text-align: right; margin-top: -1em; margin-bottom: -1em;">    <em>Psalm 139:1-6 (NKJV)</em></p>

 * A poetic marvel at God’s knowledge
-* God sees everything that happens
+* God sees everything that happens, nothing escapes His awareness
-* From the ends of the earth to tiniest details
+* From the ends of the earth to the tiniest details
-* Nothing escapes His awareness
+* God loves and knows us better than our most trusted friend

 ---